eclipsesource/tabris-plugin-firebase/doc/cloud-messaging.md

 * `target` : _Messaging_
   * The `Messaging` object which allows to interact with firebase cloud messaging
 * `token` : _string_
-  * The new registration `token` to send to the server
+  * The new registration `token` to send to backend server

 ##### `message`